fledge-iot/fledge/tests/system/README.rst

 Test Execution
 --------------

-The complete documentation os the System test suite is available as this page |System Test Utility and Suites|.
+The complete documentation on the System test suite is available as this page |System Test Utility and Suites|.

 Some tests suite, ``end_to_end_PI`` and ``end_to_end_OCS``, requires some information to be executed like for example the PI-Server or the OCS account that should be used.